RobertFeussner/Snake/README.md

 ```
 ### Layers 13-14 (b13-14)

 This file contains the implementation of layer13-14, which constains the architecture of the layer, the training, validation and the evaluation of layers.
 The main_phase variable, which can be 'eval' or 'not_eval', sets the run to use the training/validation or the evaluation of the model on the test data.
+The hyperparameters and the data loaded are the ones which got the best performance.
 The file can be run via

 ```
 python layer1314GPU.py